Manage and monitor backed up SAP HANA databases

 Any change in the retention period will be applied retrospectively to all the older recovery points besides the new ones.

-Incremental backup policies cannot be used for SAP HANA databases.
-Incremental backup is not currently supported for these databases.
+Incremental backup policies can't be used for SAP HANA databases.
+Incremental backup isn't currently supported for these databases.

 Stop protection for an SAP HANA database

 You can stop protecting an SAP HANA database in a couple of ways:

 - Stop all future backup jobs and delete all recovery points.